 A debt settlement is the result of a negotiation process that takes place between a creditor and debtor.
 It is one of several options that consumers experiencing a financial crisis have at their disposal.

 Anyone that owes someone money, or is ordered by a court to send money to another party as part of a legal settlement, is at risk for wage garnishment.
-Laws dealing with wage garnishment are aimed at both ensuring the party owed money receives payment, as well as offering protection of wages.
+Laws dealing with wage garnishment are aimed at both ensuring the party owed money receives payment, as well as offering protection of the debtor's wages.

 One of the better-known measures of household debt load is the debt-to-income ratio, or DTI ratio.
 The measure is commonly used to determine if the household qualifies for a conforming mortgage or loan.
 A large number of non-conforming loans were written prior to the Great Recession, raising the awareness and attention financial institutions give this measure.

-A debt consolidation service provider can help assemble outstanding debts into a one loan, requiring just one monthly payment.
+A debt consolidation service provider can help assemble outstanding debts into a single loan, requiring just one monthly payment.
 This service also enables individuals to convert smaller debts, such as outstanding credit card balances, into a larger loan with a lower interest rate.

 A car title loan uses the vehicle as collateral.
 These loans afford borrowers the opportunity to acquire short-term cash in as little as fifteen minutes.
 Unfortunately, this speed and convenience comes at a cost to the consumer.